 i) The Jury will review and vote on the final winner list based on the shortlist submitted by the Technical Committee; The Jury reserves the right to award less than five winners in any given cycle.

-19. The Guangzhou Award Organizing Committee organizes the award ceremony, on which occasion winners receive a cash prize, trophy and certificate.
+19. The Guangzhou Award Organizing Committee organizes the award ceremony, on which occasion each winner receives a cash prize, a trophy and a certificate.

 20. The list of winners will be announced at the award ceremony.

 21. The short-listed cities which are not among the winners will each receive a Medal of Honour, also discerned at the Award ceremony.

 21. The Guangzhou Award Organizing Committee reserves the right to revise and interpret over the Rules and Procedures.

 22. The Rules and Procedures shall come into effect as of the date of promulgation.

 - Echo of Cities | Copenhagen, Denmark: Copenhagen Climate Resilient Neighborhood